 Can I Recover Damages If I’m Being Blamed for a Bus Accident in Florida?

 Unless you were a passenger on the bus, it’s likely that someone will try to blame you for contributing to the accident.
-Because Florida follows a pure comparative fault law, you won’t lose your right to seek compensation even if you are partly responsible.
+Because Florida follows a modified comparative fault law with a 51% rule, you won’t lose your right to seek compensation unless you are mostly responsible.

 We’ll Fight to Recover Compensation for All of Your Bus Accident Injuries